 Play Store for Android

 There are local alternatives to Play Store for Android but nothing comparable or perhaps none that offer the same level of trust.
+Another reason that makes VPN a necessity although there have been rumors of Google setting up an APP store in China, let’s hope.

 I use Express at the moment on both mobile and laptop, usually works quite good, lots of server locations, and plays video OK, sometimes you may have to pause the video and let it load up before watching, downloading torrent files is OK too.
 The VYPR service from GoldenFrog works just as well and both services have simple and easy to use interfaces.